ubco-W2022T1-cosc301/project-group20/final_report_group_20.md

 The above figure shows that the most number of recorded fights occur in the lightweight and welterweight divisions (>1000) and the least number of fights occur in the catchweight and womens featherweight divisions (<100).

+Next let's take a look at the average reach for a UFC fighter to help us address the second quesiton.

 To observe the values of fighter height in the ufc a distribution plot was created.

 <p align="center">